AlexLewis10/CV/README.md

 ### J&C Associates; March 2015 - February 2020
 **Senior IT Recruitment Consultant**
 - Covered areas including but not limited to: JavaScript Developers, UX Designers, Architects, Business Analysts and Project Managers.
-- Gained understanding of the subject matter in order to be better informed and therefore add value for candidates and clients alike.
-- Received technical briefings from hiring managers.
-Provided feedback on specifications as to what could be achieved in the market considering the given parameters.
 - A consistently high biller; I generated in excess of £700k across 5 years.
 - Progressed from a resourcing role into a senior position where I was responsible for managing and maintaining relationships on important accounts.
 - Played a key role in the internal hiring process, which included evaluating prospective employees for aptitude as well as interpersonal skills.
 Gained a reputation for using curveball questions effectively in order to provoke interesting topics of conversation that wouldn't normally be discussed in interviews.